pocket beagle ny © All rights reserved

 The major dog-food companies invest heavily in product development and research, constantly upgrading formulas to keep up with their competitors.
 This means that feeding premium food puts you on the cutting edge of canine nutrition.

 6–12 weeks: Growing pups should be fed puppy food, a diet specially formulated to meet the nutritional needs for normal development.
 Feeding adult food will rob your puppy of important nutrients.
 Four feedings a day are usually adequate to meet nutritional demands.
-Large breeds should be fed unmoistened dry food by 9 or 10 weeks; small dogs by 12 or 13 weeks.
+They should be fed un-moistened dry food by 12 or 13 weeks.

 3–6 months: Sometime during this period, decrease feedings from four to three a day.
 A pup should be losing her potbelly and pudginess by 12 weeks.
 If she is still roly-poly at this age, continue to feed puppy-size portions until body type matures.